denklp/apm_analysis/README.md

 **Cons:**

-* Not aligned with CNCF's OpenTelemetry vision for the future of instrumentation, but still open-source and well-maintained — not a major concern.
+* Not aligned with CNCF's OpenTelemetry vision for the future of instrumentation, but still open-source and well-maintained

 **License:** [Functional Source License (FSL)](https://www.tldrlegal.com/license/functional-source-license-fsl)